Entanglement distribution over 155 km metropolitan fiber using a CMOS-compatible silicon chip: INTRODUCTION

-\section{Introduction}
+\section{INTRODUCTION}

 Entanglement distribution will be important for building quantum networks that provide secure communications or novel services such as blind quantum computing.
 Impressive distances have been achieved using satellite-based entanglement technology \cite{liao2017satellite,yin2017satellite,villar2020entanglement,yin2020entanglement}, or with terrestrial free-space links using telescopes \cite{ursin2007entanglement,yin2012quantum}.
 For dense urban environments, however, optical fibers provide an alternative channel that is not limited by atmospheric conditions.

-Fiber-based polarization entanglement has been successfully distributed over distances up to 248 km \cite{wengerowsky2019entanglement,wengerowsky2020passively,neumann2022continuous}.
+A common strategy for fiber-based transmission is to use time-bin entanglement \cite{marcikic2004distribution,takesue2005generation,honjo2007long,dynes2009efficient,inagaki2013entanglement}, which is robust against polarization drift in aerial fibers \cite{shi2023towards}.
+However, time-bin entanglement typically relies on unbalanced interferometers which demands precise phase stabilization, and structurally leads to a 3~dB measurement loss.

+In the stable underground fiber networks, polarization entanglement offers a more direct and flexible platform for state preparation and analysis.
+It is also inherently compatible with satellite-to-ground free-space links and supports hybrid architectures that span fiber and free-space channels \cite{jin2010experimental,yin2012quantum,ursin2006free,ma2012quantum}.
+The primary challenge for polarization-entangled photons is polarization mode dispersion (PMD) in fiber, but effective mitigation strategies have recently been proposed \cite{xingjian2025polarization,rodimin2024impact}.

-A common feature of the experiments above is that the entangled photon pairs have been generated using nonlinear crystals such as bulk PPLN \cite{wengerowsky2019entanglement,wengerowsky2020passively,neumann2022continuous} or PPKTP \cite{rahmouni2024metropolitan}.
-AlGaAs chip-based sources have been explored for a 50 km fiber spool \cite{appas2021flexible}.
-Long distance polarization entanglement distribution using photon pairs obtained from CMOS-compatible silicon nanophotonic chips have not yet been demonstrated.
-To overcome the link loss over long fiber stretches, the photon pair sources need to be very bright and to-date silicon photonic chips have not provided high off-chip brightness due to coupling losses \cite{suo2015generation, takesue2008generation, li2017chip, sharma2022silicon}.
-In contrast, bulk optical systems are several orders of magnitude brighter than their chip-based counterparts.
+Bulk nonlinear crystal-based sources such as PPLN \cite{wengerowsky2019entanglement,wengerowsky2020passively,neumann2022continuous} and PPKTP \cite{rahmouni2024metropolitan} have successfully generated bright polarization-entangled photons, which have been distributed over distances up to 248~km using deployed fiber \cite{wengerowsky2019entanglement,wengerowsky2020passively,neumann2022continuous} and 404~km using fiber spools \cite{zhuang2024ultrabright}.
+In contrast, polarization-entangled photons from CMOS-compatible silicon nanophotonic chips have long been limited to lab-scale demonstrations over just a few meters \cite{llewellyn2020chip,zheng2023multichip}.
+To overcome the link loss over long fiber stretches, the photon pair sources need to be very bright and to-date silicon photonic chips have not provided high off-chip brightness due to coupling losses \cite{du2024demonstration,suo2015generation, takesue2008generation, li2017chip, sharma2022silicon}, whereas bulk optical systems are several orders of magnitude brighter than their chip-based counterparts.